 Gain insight into the fast-paced media industry, as well as a sound understanding of te reo me ngā tikanga Māori.
 A strong foundation in te reo Māori and basic tikanga is highly valued in the field of Māori media - regardless of ethnicity.
-You learn to apply a Māori view to the world of media from a bicultural perspective.
+You explore the power of storytelling and the art of content creation, and learn to apply a Māori view to the world of media from a bicultural perspective.